tyler-pruitt/Island-Finder/README.md

-# island-finder
+# island-operations
+## island_finder()
+### Finds contiguous regions (or "islands") in a matrix where all values in the island are greater than a threshold

-Write a function, in the programming language of your choice, which finds contiguous regions (or "islands") in a matrix where all values in the island are greater than a threshold (but not necessarily the same).
-The function should take a threshold, a minimum island size, and an arbitrarily sized matrix as inputs.
+A function which finds contiguous regions (or "islands") in a matrix where all values in the island are greater than a threshold (but not necessarily the same).
+The function takes a threshold, a minimum island size, and an arbitrarily sized matrix as inputs.
-The function should output a matrix (same size as the input matrix) of booleans.
-Do not wrap around matrix edges.
+The function outputs a matrix (same size as the input matrix) of booleans.
+It does not wrap around matrix edges.
 Corner neighbors are not sufficient for island continuity.
 For example, if the the inputs
 are: threshold = 5, min island size = 3, and matrix is